laughinghan/git-subhistory/README.md

 ### Introduction

-`git-subhistory`, like `git-submodule` and `git-subtree`, manages subprojects (call one "Sub") in a superproject (call it "Main") git repo.
-Like `git-subtree` but unlike `git-submodule`, `git-subhistory` is stateless, you pass "Sub's" subdirectory (call it `path/to/sub/`) as an argument to `git-subhistory` but it's not specially marked in any way, "Sub's" files are tracked directly by the "Main" repo like any other files, and no other git tools know or care that `path/to/sub/` contains a subproject.
+`git-subhistory` manages virtual subproject repos inside a superproject repo.
+Like `git-subtree` but unlike `git-submodule`, `git-subhistory` is stateless, you pass the subproject's subdirectory (`path/to/sub/`) as an argument but the subdirectory isn't specially marked in any way.
+The subproject (Sub)'s files are tracked directly by the superproject (Main) repo like any other files, and no other Git tools know or care that `path/to/sub/` contains a subproject.

-### Wait but what does this _do_?

-Well, you know how you can `git log path/to/sub/` to see the history of just stuff in `path/to/sub/`? `git-subhistory split` (and `git-subtree split`) is like that but creates a whole new commit history of just that stuff, rooted inside `path/to/sub/`.
-This new commit history of just "Sub" can be `git push`-ed to its own repo and developed independently, or included in other projects.
+You know how you can `git log path/to/sub/` to see the history of just the stuff in `path/to/sub/`?
+Well, `git-subhistory split` creates actual commits of just that stuff.
+This separate commit history of just Sub can then be `git push`-ed to its own repo to be shared with other projects.

-Say that happens and commits are made on top of that new commit history.
-Then `git-subhistory merge` merges those changes back into "Main's" commit history by inverting `split`, creating new commits making those same changes on top of the original "Main" commits, then merging them.
+If commits are added on top of that separate commit history, `git-subhistory merge` can merge those changes back into Main's commit history by inverting `split`, creating separate commits that make the same changes but inside `path/to/sub/`, which can then be merged in.

+(`git-subtree split` is almost the same as `git-subhistory split`.
-(Contrast `git-subtree merge`, which merges the changes correctly, but messes up the commit graph with duplicate commits.)
+`git-subtree merge` contrasts with `git-subhistory merge` in that while it also merges the changes correctly, it messes up the commit graph with duplicate commits and breaks Git's algorithms to find appropriate merge bases and determine fast-forwardness.
+See also "Comparison with `git-subtree`".)

 ### Example